-The purpose of this Specification is to ensure that all new analogue Customer Premises Equipment (CPE) intended for connection to the Telecom network is compatible with that network.
+The purpose of this Specification is to ensure that all new analogue Customer Premises Equipment (CPE) intended for connection to the Public Switched Telephone Network (PSTN) is compatible with that network.

-In particular, the telephony performance of the Telecom PSTN in terms of "ease and clarity of conversation" is highly dependent on the achievement of optimum Loudness Ratings for the connected CPE.
+In particular, the telephony performance of the PSTN in terms of "ease and clarity of conversation" is highly dependent on the achievement of optimum Loudness Ratings for the connected CPE.
 In turn, the ITU-T Recommendations for overall performance of the international network are satisfied only when the CPE used at both ends of the call is designed to match the network to which it is connected.